 The type of affected cones also has a big impact on your color vision deficiency.
 As there are three different types of color receptors, there are also three different main forms: red (protan), green (deutan), and blue (tritan) disorders.
 As red and green deficiencies result in quite comparable color vision problems, they are put together and known under the term red-green color blindness.
 You will find more information on the different types of color blindness in the following two articles of this Color Blind Essentials series.

 Much less common possibilities for color blindness are also glaucoma, aging, alcohol missuse, or a hard injury on your head.
 Those factors often cause some milder form of blue-yellow color blindness (tritanomaly).
 Also other facts like signal transmission can cause problems in color perception, but this is not fully understood yet.
+At allaboutvision.com you can find a short list of other possible causes of color vision deficiency.

 Why am I suffering from color blindness?